 Co-determination is the democratic participation and co-decision making of employees in an enterprise.
 As a fair social partner, cooperation between company management and the Works Council plays a key role for Audi.
 Constructive teamwork between employees and corporate management is a key foundation stone for the economic success of Audi and, with it, job security.
 Our workforce is actively involved in the development of our company.

-In 2014, the Audi Ideas Program Award was presented for the second time.
-Employees were able to submit ideas in three categories: sustainability and environmental protection, occupational health and safety as well as ideas from apprentices.
+In 2014, the Audi Ideas Programme Award was presented for the second time.
+Employees were able to submit ideas in three categories: Sustainability and environmental protection, occupational health and safety as well as ideas from apprentices.